ShineyDev/pretty/docs/index.rst

 pretty
 ======

-A Python module for prettier (and far more useful) stack traces.
+A Python library for prettier output and practical APIs.

 .. toctree::